 Quinoa Salad is fast and easy to make, AND packed with plant protein!
-This version is loaded with other tasty ingredients, Mexican seasonings and green chilies!
+This Mexican Quinoa version is loaded with other tasty ingredients, Mexican seasonings and green chilies!
 Eat it hot or cold, as a salad or side dish!

-Mexican Quinoa Salad with Green Chilies is a favorite!
+Mexican Quinoa Salad is a favorite.
 It’s easy and fast to whip up and can be paired with many dishes or eaten solo!

-This Mexican-flavor inspired Quinoa Salad can be a warm side dish or chilled salad.
+This dish can be a warm side dish or chilled salad.
 It’s colorful, loaded with vegetables and high protein quinoa giving it a great texture and crunch.

 Drizzled with a slightly spicy cumin lime adobo dressing gives a bit of a kick!
 With some thinly sliced fresh jalapeno in the mix it has a great bite!